dkitchenerable/users-service/README.md

 # README

-A simple, searchable api service for a hypothetical set of users.
+A simple, restful api service allowing search and creation of users.

 Prerequisites: